 Again, it is really important that you monitor your performance and make sure you are focusing on optimization at the bidding level of your funnel.
 This will ensure that you are bidding aggressively enough on the line item budgets that count while reducing your spend on the line items with lower performance.

-How Bobsled Helps Clients Choose the Best Targeting Options
+How Acadia's Retail Team Helps Clients Choose the Best Targeting Options

 Like many ad campaign systems across eCommerce channels, Amazon DSP continues to grow and evolve.
 It will get even better as it gives access to so many more audiences, making targeting efforts all the more accurate (and easy).
 There are different targeting options depending on which stage of the funnel a brand is currently in.